yousefvand/secret-service/README.md

 ## Contribution

 This project is in its infancy and as it is my first golang project there are many design and code problems.
-I do appreciate suggestions and `PR`s.
+I do appreciate suggestions and **PR**s.
 If you can get done any item from `TODO` list, you are welcome.
 This list will be updated based on new insights and user issues.

-In case of sending a `PR` please make sure:
+In case of sending a **PR** please make sure:

 1. You are addressing just one issue per PR.
 2. Completely describe the problem and your solution in plain English.
-3. Send PRs to `dev` branch and make sure all tests have passed.
+3. Don't send your PRs to `main` branch, create a new branch based on your changes and make sure all tests are passed.
 4. If any new test is needed based on your PR, please write the test as well.

 ### TODO